pulumi/docs/content/blog/platform-engineering-devops-event-meetup-community/index.md

 ## Upcoming In-Person Events

 Pulumi is hosting in-person meetups and virtual workshops for engineers interested in Platform Engineering and DevOps, covering topics from best practices to setup and implementation to advanced topics.
-Join us for tech talks, hands-on workshops, and opportunities to network with industry peers.
+Join us for tech talks, hands-on workshops, and opportunities to network with fellow engineers.

 ### First Platform Engineering & DevOps in-person event: Berlin - July 16